AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Tools] > [!UICONTROL Conversion Upload Setup]**.

 1. Select the check box next to **[!UICONTROL Enable Objective Upload]**.

-   This option is available only if your advertiser account is configured to use hybrid optimization.
-To enable hybrid optimization, contact your Adobe Account Team.

 1. (Advertisers with [!DNL Google Ads] accounts who do business in the European Economic Area (EEA) or United Kingdom (UK); optional) If you've collected consent from EEA and UK users to upload their data for advertising purposes, then select the check box next to **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**